All Episodes

 I'm not sure where you are on COVID.

-I'm just going to say that as a completely fair statement.
+I would say that is a completely fair statement.

 Okay.